facebook/react/docs/docs/reconciliation.md

 1. Two components of the same class will generate similar trees and two components of different classes will generate different trees.
 2. It is possible to provide a unique key for elements that is stable across different renders.

-In practice, these assumptions are ridiculously fast for almost all practical use cases.
+In practice, these assumptions are valid for almost all practical use cases.

 ## Pair-wise diff

 In order to do a tree diff, we first need to be able to diff two nodes.
 There are three different cases being handled.

 ### Different Node Types